 Reflection on Matthew 23:27-32 ~

 Ah… Jesus is again emphasizing humility.
 What good am I if I wear my faith as if it is a uniform filled with awards and badges?
-I cannot have pride in anything, especially in my call to ministry, as I am only unique as everyone else, not special.
-If I appear as a know-it-all then I am no different than those who put Christ on the Cross.
-Instead I must strive for a simpler life, as one in which others visibly see Christ in me as unconditional Christian love.
+I must remember to not have pride in anything, especially in my call to ministry, as I am only unique as everyone else, not special.
+If I appear as a know-it-all then I am no different than those who put themselves as judges before God.
+Instead I must strive for a simpler life, so that others visibly see Christ in me as unconditional Christian love, mercy and compassion without judging.

 Matthew 23 New Revised Standard Version Catholic Edition (NRSVCE)